Puffy Delivery Driver

 test.

-We have received positive feedback from our drivers and how easy it was to use.
-Going back to the original problem: Our drivers have the problem of not knowing which is the best route to deliver next when they’re going to deliver to their next destination.
-Our solution should deliver a way to automatically route all the destinations to drivers.
-We helped solve this problem by creating an internal application that automatically routes the destinations for the drivers so they don’t need to think about which destination would be best for them.
-Or having the frustration of making sure they typed the right address or spelling errors.
+We’ve received positive feedback from our drivers about how easy the application is to use.
+Returning to the original issue: our drivers struggled with determining the best route for their next delivery destination.
+Our solution aimed to provide a way to automatically route all destinations for them.
+We addressed this problem by developing an internal application that automatically organizes the delivery routes, allowing drivers to focus on their tasks without worrying about which destination is most efficient or dealing with the frustration of entering the correct address and avoiding spelling errors.

 key learnings.